-Taxes in Pennsylvania are levied on a variety of items, including income, property and retail sales items.
-Overall, Pennsylvania's state and local tax burden is 9.8%, according to numbers crunched by the nonprofit Tax Foundation.
+Taxes in Pennsylvania are levied on a variety of items, including income, property, and retail sales items.
+Overall, Pennsylvania's state and local tax burden is 9.8 percent, according to numbers crunched by the nonprofit Tax Foundation.
 This ranks Pennsylvania at #36, in the bottom third of all states.
-Pennsylvania's state income tax is fairly low at a flat rate of 3.07 percent, and retirement income isn't taxed - which is a nice break for seniors.
+Pennsylvania's state income tax is fairly low at a flat rate of 3.07 percent, and retirement income isn't taxed, which is a nice break for seniors.
 Property taxes can be high in some areas, however, and taxes levied on gasoline and cigarettes are among the highest in the nation.

 Below is a comprehensive breakdown of the types of taxes and tax rate collected throughout the state.
 For more in depth information about taxes in Pennsylvania, visit the Pennsylvania Income Tax Specifics website.

 Pennsylvania has a flat tax rate of 3.07 percent on individual income tax, with no standard deductions or personal exemptions.

 The state of Pennsylvania does not levy or collect taxes on real estate or personal property.
 Instead, those taxes are reserved for the local governments including counties, municipalities, and school districts.
 Property taxes in Pennsylvania are collected only on real estate—land and buildings—and not on other types of property like cars or business inventory.